top of page

 To help us play with this model for a moment, let’s examine the intersection of the paths.

 Imagine you’re in charge of a department or organization.
 You’ve spent a lot of time defining and clarifying your goals.
 You know your target.
 Companies typically spend a lot of time and resources on this.
 (Your path in the model above is the one that goes from lower left to upper right.)
-[If you have NOT done this, contact us, we can help.]
+[If you have NOT done this, contact me, I can help.]

 Let’s say you have another employee who’s doing great work.
 She’s an exemplary salesperson who is without a doubt helping the organization achieve it’s goals.
 At the same time, she’s not getting much from the organization—at least not much toward achieving her goals.
 We could say she’s operating on the right side of the diamond and, unless you and she are able to find a way to help her get her goals met within the organization, she’s probably going to leave.
 She’ll quit.